EAFIT-AACS/assigment2-sahian-salome-gutierrez-ossa/README.md

 This method counts how many 'a's and 'b's there are.It checks that the 'a's go first, that there are the same number of 'a's and 'b's, and that a 'b' does not appear before an 'a'.
 If the string does not meet these rules, it is stored in stringsInvalid.

-Result return:
-The method returns an array containing both lists (valid and invalid).

 # Algorithm 2
 It takes each string (valid and invalid) and checks if it belongs to the language, using a stack automaton.